 There are domestic flights into Granada from Madrid, Barcelona and Palma de Mallorca and a few limited services from London.
 An alternative is to fly to Malaga Airport which lies 130km south-west of Granada then arrange to transfer to Granada by road which takes approximately 1½ hours.
 Otherwise you can fly to Almeria Airport which lies 160km to the south-east with a similar journey time.
 Similar advice would be given to skiers heading for the slopes of the Sierra Nevada ski resort.

 The cheapest way of travelling from Malaga to Granada is by bus.
 Check the Alsa website for timetables and fares.
 Services run from the airport and from Malaga city centre.
-Alternatively, you can arrange a private transfer to Granada or rent a car at Malaga Airport.
+Alternatively, you can rent a car at Malaga Airport and drive to Granada.

 By Road: If you’re driving around Spain then you’ll find that the road network to Granada is of excellent quality.
 A few popular destinations from Granada include Malaga (125km), Madrid (420km), Seville (250km), Cordoba (210km), Valencia (450km) and Barcelona (890km).
 Driving within the historic centre of Granada is not recommended.
 Granada’s bus station (Carretera de Jaen) is inconveniently located some 4km north of the centre so you’ll need to take a taxi or local bus to get to accommodation in the touristy areas.
 The main bus company serving Granada is Alsa who offer connections to destinations all over the country including Malaga, Madrid and Barcelona.